wavefrontHQ/docs/pages/doc/ui_sharing.md

 {% include shared/permissions.html entity="dashboards" entitymgmt="Dashboard" %}

-## Sharing a Link to a Dashboard or Chart
+## Share a Link to a Dashboard or Chart

 Wavefront allows you to share dashboards and charts with other authorized users of your environment.
 We support two options:
 * Live view -- Changes as you make changes to the dashboard.